-Learning management systems (LMS), software applications that bring together academic programmes, subject study guides, and training resources in one platform, are one such outcome of tech, or educational technology.
+Learning management systems (LMS), software applications that bring together academic programs, subject study guides, and training resources in one platform, are one such outcome of tech, or educational technology.

-The introduction of a learning management system (LMS) into the education sector has had a favourable influence on both students and teachers.
-LMS applications have aided in the development, adaptation, distribution, and management of elearning techniques.
+The introduction of a learning management system (LMS) into the education sector has had a favorable influence on both students and teachers.
+LMS applications have aided in the development, adaptation, distribution, and management of learning techniques.

-On that note, this article looks deeper into the global usage of LMS programmes.
-The newest statistics on the LMS market, adoption, usage, accessibility, and impact on the education sector are provided here to give you an idea of where the LMS industry is now and where it’s going in the near future.
+On that note, this article looks deeper into the global usage of LMS programs.
+The newest statistics on the LMS market, usage, adoption, accessibility, and impact on the education sector are provided here to give you an idea of where the LMS industry is now and where it’s going in the near future.

 - LMS Market Statistics

 - LMS User Statistics

 LMS Market Statistics

 The first LMS program was created by psychology professor Sidney Pressey in 1924 when he produced the first electronic teaching system.
 The device looked like a typewriter with a window that asked students multiple-choice questions.

 LMS software has grown in popularity in academia since then, allowing educators and students to access instructional content in a number of formats.

 According to a recent market study (Global Opportunity Analysis, n.d.), the LMS industry will be worth $28.1 billion by the end of 2025.